oscar-leon/file-tree-visualization/README.md

 ### `npm start`

-Runs the app in the development mode: Go to client folder\
+Runs the app in the development mode: Go to app folder\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Runs the server in the development mode: Go to server folder\